pblischak/zprob/README.md

 including generating random samples and calculating probabilities using mass/density functions.
 The instructions below will get you started with integrating `zprob` into your project, as well as introducing some basic use cases.
-For more detailed information on the different APIs that `zprob` offers, please refer to the [docs site](https://github.com/pblischak/zprob).
+For more detailed information on the different APIs that `zprob` implements, please refer to the [docs site](https://github.com/pblischak/zprob).

 ## Installation